 In your neighborhood, water from rain, snow melt, and sprinklers flows over yards and pavement into storm drains.
 The water is not treated as it flows directly to our creeks, rivers, and lakes.
 As water moves, it picks up natural and human-made pollutants.
 Your help is needed to prevent pollution of water that we use for swimming, fishing, and drinking.

-What are Sources of Pollution?
+What are Common Sources of Water Pollution?

 • Motor oil